onepub-dev/dcli/README.md

 ```
 You are now officially a DShell guru.

-Go forth you man (or gal) and create.
+Go forth young man (or gal) and create.

 # DShell clean